 - Be hired for a job even if you are pregnant or plan on becoming pregnant, presuming that you are the best candidate for the position

 - Receive maternity leave under federal or state laws that you qualify for

 - To be treated equally to other employees

 - Have a job to come back to after a covered pregnancy leave

 This is a joyful time that should stay that way if you knowing your rights and ensure that your employer complies with the laws.
-If you are being discriminated against, call our law office for a free consultation with one of our experienced employment lawyers.
+If you are being discriminated against, call our law office for a consultation with one of our experienced employment lawyers.